AWP & More Eggcellent Adoption Books for Your Spring Reading

 My first AWP, I had many reasons to attend, but the “Fighting Tropes, Changing Narratives: BIPOC Adoptee Writers Break Out” featuring several of my favorite adoptee authors topped my list.
 Moderated by adoptee Susan Ito, author of “I Would Meet You Anywhere,” the panel included Angela Tucker, author of “You Should Be Grateful,” Shannon Gibney, author of “The Girl I Am, Was and Never Will Be: A Speculative Memoir of Transracial Adoption,” Alice Stephens, author of “Famous Adopted People,” and Ansley Moon, author of “Register the Missing” (forthcoming from Kaya Press).

 The panel and reading were amazing (of course), and when Susan asked for a show of adoptees in the audience, at least half the hands in the room flew up.
-With Alice’s book the only one missing from my book shelf, I came away with a copy of “Famous Adopted People” and an invitation to join my fellow adoptee authors for an early dinner.
+With Alice’s book the only one missing from my book shelf, I came away with a copy of “Famous Adopted People” and an invitation to join my fellow adoptee writers for an early dinner.

 There I made a handful of new adoptee friends and connected with Sasha Hom, an adoptee and author of “sidework” published by Black Lawrence Press.
 She just happened to be headed to the same offsite reading I was, so we bopped over to the event together.
 To my surprise, Sasha would read from her novella “sidework,” which is about a Korean American adoptee who waits tables while living in a 14-passenger van with her husband and her four homeschooled children.